USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 Diagnostic Formats
 ,,,,,,,,,,,,,,,,,,

 TurboWAVE binaries are in numerical Python (numpy) format (extension ``.npy``).
-They can be easily read into a Python program using ``numpy.load``.

-All metadata is in the file ``tw_metadata.json``, which can easily be read into a Python dictionary.
-One then looks up the file of interest to expose further dictionaries pertaining to the file.
+All metadata is in the file ``tw_metadata.json``.
 Text files are generally tab delimited tables of ASCII data, with a one-line header containing column labels.

 .. highlight:: none